chilusanisaiteja/apexplus_assignment_saiteja/README.md

-first start the json server
-using:
+1.clone the repo and run (npm install) so all the modules.
-npx json-server --watch data/db.json --port 8000

-In new terminal run the react server: npm start
+2. run the json server: npx json-server --watch data/db.json --port 8000 3.using new terminal run the react server: npm start